Evaluation & Redesign · A/B Testing

 Static Table Search

-Availability was presented in a static table, forcing users to scan manually for avaliable rooms.
+Availability was buried in a static table, forcing users to scan manually, row by row, for an open room.

 02